Fridays with Franky: Being a Kid at Camp!

 See Too Much, Too Soon: Advice for Parents on Dealing with Girls Growing Up Too Soon

 Marie Williams, Parent Further (a Search Institute resource for families)

 Well, that is the beauty of camp!
 At WeHaKee, being a kid is embraced and encouraged.
 The staff even enjoy bringing out their inner child (although they are advised to be ‘childlike’, not ‘childish’!) to model how fun and craziness are all a part of growing at the right pace.
-It is so enjoyable to watch the girls shed the norms and pressures they percieve at school and let them selves enjoy life as it happens at WeHaKee!
+It is so enjoyable to watch the girls shed the norms and pressures they perceive at school and let themselves enjoy life as it happens at WeHaKee!

 Thanks for reading and have a great weekend.
 See you next week!